SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - header(String) Renders text in an h1 tag above the unsubscribe form
 - subheader_text(String) Populates text above the confirmation message
+- header_heading_level(String) Defines the heading level of the header
+- email_heading_level(String) Defines the heading level of the subheader
 - unsubscribe_all_success(String) Sets the text that will display when someone unsubscribes from all email communications
 - subscription_update_success(String) Sets the text when a recipient updates his or her subscription preferences